 If you love hiking, you’ll be glad to know that Antrim is home to some of the most unique hiking scenery in the country.
 On the Gobbins Cliff Walk, you can explore secret sea caves, scale ancient stairways carved into the rock face, and test your nerves on the precipitous Carrick-a-Rede rope bridge which hangs 100 feet above the churning North Atlantic Ocean!

-Antrim is home to many mysterious sea caves – including the ancient and alluring Cushendun Caves, which were featured in Game of Thrones.
+Antrim houses many mysterious sea caves – including the ancient and alluring Cushendun Caves, which were featured in Game of Thrones.
 And the Dark Hedges – a twisted line of beech trees that look like something from The Lord of the Rings – is yet another example of the county’s natural beauty.

 But despite all these natural phenomena, it’s the Giant’s Causeway that Antrim is most famous for – an area of 40,000 interlocking basalt columns that were formed 60 million years ago by an erupting volcano.
-If you enjoy watching the sunset, this is one of the most stunning places to do it.
+If you enjoy watching the sunset, this is a stunning place to do it.

-Antrim’s villages are just as charming as its coasts and countryside, and if you love pretty seaside hamlets where you can take advantage of the gorgeous coastline, then Ballycastle, Glenarm, Portrush, and Portstewart are all wonderful places to live.
+Antrim’s villages are just as charming.
+If you love pretty seaside hamlets where you can take advantage of the gorgeous coastline, then Ballycastle, Glenarm, Portrush, and Portstewart are all wonderful places to live.
 The latter two have some of the most beautiful beaches in Northern Ireland, as well as the best golf courses.

 8. North Yorkshire